RCmags/SortingAlgorithmCompare/README.md

 # SortingAlgorithmCompare
 These are programs to compare the speed of basic sorting algorithms an a linked list data type.
-For an array of 15000 elements, this is how the alogorithms fare:
+For an array of 15000 elements, this is how the algorithms fare:
 <img src="https://github.com/RCmags/SortingAlgorithmCompare/blob/main/data/sort_compare.png"
      width="70%"></img>